 - Wrongful Death

-Even if you do not feel like you suffered serious injuries in a traffic collision, it is essential to seek medical care immediately after any type of car accident.
-Some types of injuries may not present symptoms for hours, days, or even weeks after a crash.
-Seek treatment right away and let your doctor know that you were involved in a motor vehicle collision, so they know which type of injuries to look out for and decide the best course of treatment.Where Do Most Car Accidents Happen in Planada, CA?
+Even if you do not feel like you suffered serious injuries in a traffic collision, it is essential to seek medical care immediately after any car accident.
+Some injuries may not present symptoms for hours, days, or weeks after a crash.
+Seek treatment immediately and let your doctor know you were involved in a motor vehicle collision, so they know which type of injuries to look out for and decide the best course of treatment.Where Do Most Car Accidents Happen in Planada, CA?

 In the Planada area, the most dangerous intersections are located at:

 - East Childs Avenue and Santa Fe Avenue